bernardosulzbach/dungeon/CONTRIBUTING.md

 Commits and pull requests
 -------------------------
-Do not change code unless there is a reason to do it.
+* Do not change code unless there is a reason to do it.
 Refactorings are a valid reason.
-If you are not sure about how to implement something, discuss it on the issue tracker on GitHub.
+* If you are not sure about how to implement something, discuss it on the issue tracker on GitHub.
-Do not revert changes before discussing it with the other developers.
+* Do not revert changes before discussing it with the other developers.
-Do not use any license other than GNU GPL v3.
+* Do not use any license other than GNU GPLv3.